 Jam-packed with Punjabi flavour and spice

 Tayyabs was founded in 1972 as a family-run business, serving award-winning Punjabi cuisine in a mega-chill setting.
-Menu highlights include the dry meat curry and traditional tarka dhal, best enjoyed alongside fluffy naan bread.
+Menu highlights include the dry meat curry and traditional tarka dhal, best enjoyed with warm naan bread.
 You can bring your own alcohol, so you can spend even more trying all the delicious dishes.
-It’s the perfect spot for sharing dishes with your nearest and dearest.
+It's the perfect spot for sharing dishes with your nearest and dearest.

 -